harisbinrehan/Vid-Quest/README.md

 1- Clone the repository or download the source code from GitHub.

-2- Upload the distractors file to your Google Drive account(Be patient; file is a bit lengthy 😀).
+2- You have to download distractors file from Google and save it Google Drive account(Be patient; file is a bit lengthy 😀).

 3- Open the notebook file in Google Colab Notebook.